Paternity Tests in Albany

 The Effects of Waiting Too Long

 The age of the child could impact the ability to get a paternity test.
 If a husband effectively co-parents a child for five years, it is unlikely that a court will allow him to suddenly take a paternity test and open up the possibility that he is no longer considered the father.
 The state has an interest in ensuring that a child is raised by two parents, if possible.
 Because the man helped raise them and has become a major pillar of support in their life, it is not fair to the child to take that role away.
 It would also put an undue financial burden on the state, which they try to avoid at all costs.
-If a man wishes to question his paternity, he should get a test taken as soon as possible.
+If a man in Albany wishes to question his paternity, he should get a test taken as soon as possible.

 Benefits of a Lawyer